shutter-network/rolling-shutter/docs/spec.md

    6. `gasFeeCap` is greater or equal to the current base fee
    7. The sender's balance is greater or equal to `gasFeeCap * gas` for this and all prior valid transactions in the batch.
-7. For each valid transaction
-   1. the fee is paid by reducing the sender's account balance by `gasFeeCap * gas` and increasing the batch signer's account by `min(gasTipCap, gasFeeCap - currentBaseFee) * gas`.
-Note that for valid transactions this is guaranteed to succeed.
-   2. `encryptedPayload` is decrypted with `decryptionKey`, yielding `decryptedPayload`.
-If decryption fails, execution of the transaction ends.
+9. For all transactions execute them as follows in the order they appear in `transactions`.
+Execute standard Ethereum transactions as normal.
+Reject the batch if execution fails.
+Execute Shutter transactions as follows:
+   1. Decrypt `encryptedPayload` using `decryptionKey`.
+Skip the transaction if decryption fails.
-   3. `decryptedPayload` is decoded as an RLP list `[to, data, value]` where `to` must be a valid address, `data` an arbitrary byte string, and `value` an integer.
-If decoding fails, execution of the transaction ends.
+   2. Decode the result as RLP encoding of the list `[to, data, value]` where `to` is an address, `data` is a byte array, and `value` is an integer.
-   4. If `value` is greater than the sender's account balance, the execution of the transaction ends.
-   5. An EVM message is executed calling `to` with `data` passing `value` Wei and `gas` units of gas.
-8. The transactions in `plaintextTxs` are decoded and executed as normal Ethereum transactions.
+      Skip the transaction if decoding fails.
+   3. Execute the transaction as a normal Ethereum transaction with the fields `sender`, `nonce` and `gas` taken from the envelope, `to`, `value`, and `data` from the encrypted payload, and `gasPrice`, `gasFeeCap` and `gasTipCap` set to 0 (note that the fee has already been paid).
+Skip the transaction if execution fails.